 Blanched Asparagus with Arugula, Pine Nuts, and Shaved Parm

-Which brings us to the discussion of Parmiggiano Reggiano cheese.
-I often call it the table cheese of the gods, purely because it can sit as a solid statue on your kitchen table in a grotto for months on end, and will continue to sparkle its abundant crystalline texture in every which way.
-The best wheels of Parmiggiano I have ever had the pleasure of handling came from the Cravero family in the Emilia-Romania district.
+I often call Parmigiano Reggiano cheese the table cheese of the gods, purely because it can sit as a solid statue on your kitchen table in a grotto for months on end, and will continue to sparkle its abundant crystalline texture in every which way.
+The best wheels of Parmigiano I have ever had the pleasure of handling came from the Cravero family in the Emilia-Romania district.
 Their 2 year and 3 year aged wheels provide such complexity that with each sampling I am inspired to write a petit novella.
 The layering of fruits, nuts, hay, earth….the cheese paints a portrait of images in the mind.
 One bite conjures up memories of times past and food experiences near forgotten.
 Can you tell I’m in love?

-In all truthfulness, Parmiggiano has been made for centuries, its origin leading back to The Roman Empire.
+In all truthfulness, Parmigiano has been made for centuries, its origin leading back to The Roman Empire.
 This repetition of ritualistic cheese making is what secures a final flavor profile that is unbeatable.

 Set a medium sized pot on the stove with lightly salted water.
 Make sure it is big enough to fit the asparagus stems.
 Bring the pot to a boil.
 Place asparagus in the water for one minute.
 Drain water and asparagus into a colander, quickly rinse asparagus with cold water to stop the cooking.

 Whisk the lemon juice, salt, pepper, and optional mustard in a bowl with a fork.
 Slowly add the 1/2 cup olive oil so that the dressing emulsifies a bit and becomes creamy.

 Toss the blanched asparagus, arugula, and toasted pine nuts in a bowl with the dressing until well coated.
 Plate the salad, and then sprinkle the shaves slices of cheese over the top.